plancks-cloud/plancks-cloud/README.md

 - Define a route in route.json

 Change the domainName field to the domain you would like to use.
+Change accept to `true` to accept LetsEncrypt terms and automatically setup HTTPS for this route as well.

 ```json
 {